 +60% Max Health Reserved and Added to Max Shields.

-A third point or more should be considered more carefully.
-With 3 or more points in Thin Red Line Moze loses the safety of Health gate.
-If your build cannot restore shields while taking damage then Health Gate is a better defensive mechanic than more shields.
-However combinations such as Thin Red Line, a Deathless Artifact and a Bloodletter make it worth giving up Health Gating.
+3/3 points in Thin Red Line should be carefully considered, as after that Moze loses the safety of Health gate.
+If your build cannot restore shields while taking damage then Health Gate is a better defensive mechanic.
+Attacks that can 1-shot any shield size, such as Wotan’s grenades, makes giving up health gate risky - regardless of sustain options.

 Moze’s Maximum Shield is increased, and she gains resistance to Shock Damage.